network-chadmin/network-chadmin.com/docs/getting-started.md

 Labs I publish here use [Containerlab](https://containerlab.dev/), a free network lab solution developed by engineers at Nokia.
 It doesn't require a costly subscription, and in my experience, it's more resource-efficient, more reliable, and a lot more enjoyable than the emulators of years past.

-- **Containerlab installed on a Linux PC, Server, WSL or on a Macbook.** The labs here have been built and tested on Ubuntu server 24.04.2 LTS.
+- **Containerlab installed on a Linux PC, server, WSL, or MacBook.** The labs here have been built and tested on Ubuntu server 24.04.2 LTS.
 - **Lab images** — Arista cEOS and Ubuntu Linux
 - **Lab files** available on my [GitHub](https://github.com/network-chadmin/containerlab.git)